 - BarManagerProperties.ScaleEditors and RibbonProperties.ScaleEditors - these BarAndDockingController properties allow your editors to automatically increase their sizes when the DPI settings change.

 - BarManagerProperties.ScaleIcons and RibbonProperties.ScaleIcons - two more BarAndDockingController properties.
 When set to true, Bar and Ribbon icons will be automatically stretched up if the DPI value increases.

-Keep your layout flexible and adaptable to possible changes: use auto-sized (avoid setting MaximumSize) and docked controls.
-If possible, use the DevExpress Layout Control to arrange UI elements across your form.
+Keep the layout flexible and adaptable to possible changes.
+This means using auto-sized and docked controls wherever possible.
+Ideally, use the Layout Control to arrange UI elements across your form.

-- When the parent form is scaled, child form controls will change size.
-This will impact applications with custom layout behaviors.
+- If the parent form is scaled, child form controls will change their sizes.
+Keep that in mind if you implement custom layout behavior.

-- Design your applications at 96 DPI (100%).
-Downscaling a form developed at higher DPI values may lead to unexpected issues.
-If you must create your application at resolution (greater than 96 DPI), you should consult the following KB article for additional guidance.
+- Design your applications under default 96 DPI (100%).
+Downscaling a form developed under higher DPI values may lead to possible issues.
+If you cannot follow this recommendation, refer to this KB article to learn how to improve your development experience.

-- When and wherever possible, use vector images for item icons.
-Vector images scale much better than standard raster images.
-The following tutorial describes how to draw a valid SVG image: SVG tutorial.
-Note: Vector icons with animations and external css styles are not supported..
+- Use vector images for item icons, since they scale way better than ordinary raster images.
+Refer to this tutorial to learn more about drawing valid SVG images.
+Vector icons with gradients, animations and external css styles are currently not supported.

-- Enable DirectX hardware acceleration to improve application execution speed on high resolution displays.
+- Enable the DirectX hardware acceleration to significantly speed up your applications when running on high resolution displays.